springfall2008/batpred/docs/devices.md

 Can be used both for Car Charging Hold feature (to filter out previous car charging) and to determine if the car is plugged in (only V3 models).

-For pluggin detection on V2 models, see guidance <https://springfall2008.github.io/batpred/car-charging/#example-ev-and-charger-setup>.
+For plugged in detection on V2 models, see guidance <https://springfall2008.github.io/batpred/car-charging/#example-ev-and-charger-setup>.

 ```yaml
 car_charging_energy: 're:(sensor.hypervolt_session_energy_total_increasing)'